Burwash Hall: Lower Houses

 The Lower Houses, originally the Emmanuel College Residences, were intended to house theology students at Emmanuel College, whose current building was opened the same year.
 Ryerson House (renamed to First House in 2021), Nelles House, Caven House, Bowles-Gandier House are now mostly home to undergraduate arts and science students.
 One story lower than the Upper Houses, they consist of four floors in order to reach the same height.
 All five houses are connected underground via the basement.
 The lower houses have only been partially upgraded.
 Before the renovations the entire building was exclusively male, but now every house is co-ed.

 The Lower Houses each have four floors, but are much narrower with each level having only four rooms.
 Each level also has its own kitchen, but these are much smaller than in the Upper Houses.
 The Lower Houses do have far larger and better fitted common rooms that are similar to the ones the Upper Houses had before the renovations.
 The rooms in the Lower Houses are also considered more luxurious with hardwood floors and large sizes.
 Rooms in the Lower Houses are more expensive, however.
 Until 2003 the Lower Houses were restricted to upper year students but with the double cohort of graduates from Ontario schools many of the rooms were transformed into doubles and now hold first years.

-There is typically one upper-year Residence Don for First, Nelles, and Caven House, and a second upper-year Residence Don for Bowles-Gandier House.
+There are typically four residence dons in Lower Burwash.
+Each Lower House has one don living in a single room on the top floor.